aljosephson/AREC-596-Spring2024/README.md

 # AREC-596-Spring2024
-GitHub Repo for AREC596 in Spring of 2024
+GitHub Repo for AREC596 in Spring of 2024 at the University of Arizona.

 This repository is the repository for AREC596 in the Spring of 2024.
-If you are looking to gain access, please email: aljosephson@arizona.edu.

 Last update: 22 March 2024.
 Course concludes: 1 May 2024.